-That might be the first question to ask yourself when you and your team finally decide to ditch manual testing and start automating test cases.
+That might be the first question to ask yourself when you and your team decide to start automating test cases.
 Or maybe you have been automating for quite some time and already have automated test scripts in place, but have lost track of the processes.
 It is never too late to create a test automation strategy to get test cases under control.

 Automating test cases is an essential part of a QA test strategy.
 It speeds up processes in software testing while also limiting errors from the development team.
 With continuous testing and continuous integration in focus, there is a need for a better, more agile process.
-Perhaps you are looking into shifting from a waterfall approach to an agile test automation pyramid?
+Perhaps you are looking into shifting from a waterfall approach to an agile one?
 Either way, the first step is the decision to start automating.

-We have created a checklist of factors to focus on when you want to start automating or want to optimize the current automation process.
-It is a step by step test automation strategy.
-We experience that the time spent planning is a great investment for most teams.
+We have created a checklist of areas to focus on when you want to start automating or want to optimize the current automation process.

 Some of the items you might already be able to check off, while others will require some work - perhaps even help from external consultants.
 The strategy can be defined in broad terms as well as on narrow projects.